 Attendance at the lottery is preferred but is not required.

-At the lottery, all submitted names will be randomly pulled to fill the remaining available spaces and to generate a waiting list.
-Students will remain on the waitlist for one school year only.
+At the lottery, all applications will be grouped in priority order and randomly pulled to fill the remaining available spaces and to generate a waiting list.
+Students will remain on the waiting list for one school year only.

-If the space available exceeds the number of interested families, (i.e. 30 spaces available and 10 families apply) those families will be contacted to complete the enrollment process within the appropriate timeline.
+If the space available exceeds the number of interested families (i.e. 30 spaces available and 10 families apply), a lottery is not needed.
+Those families will be contacted to complete the enrollment process within the appropriate timeline.

 Is there transportation?

-Students with disabilities enrolling in an Affiliated Charter School will have access to transportation if the student’s IEP requires transportation.
+Students with disabilities enrolling in an Affiliated Charter School will have access to transportation if the student’s Individual Education Plan (IEP) requires transportation.

 Who can I contact for more information?